 - a refugee or a relative of one;

-- under humanitarian protection or a relative of someone who has been granted it;
+- under humanitarian protection or a relative of someone who is;

 - staying in the UK as a stateless person or a relative of one;

-- 18 or over and have lived in the UK for at least 20 years or at least half your life;
+- 18 or over and have lived in the UK for at least 20 years or half your life;

-Students must be aged under 60 on the first day of the first academic year of the course.
+- aged under 60 on the first day of the first academic year of the course;

 You will not be eligible if:

-- you are already getting payments from student finance for another course that you’re studying;
+- you already receive payments from student finance for another course;

 - you already have a master’s degree or a qualification that’s equivalent or higher;